TritonDataCenter/dragnet/README.md

 * `-f | --filter FILTER`: Same as "dn scan --filter".
 * `--after START_TIMESTAMP`: Same as "dn scan --after".
 * `--before END_TIMESTAMP`: Same as "dn scan --before".
 * `--time-format TIME_FORMAT`: Same as "dn scan --time-format".
+This only applies to --index-tree.
 * `--data-format json | json-skinner`: Same as "dn scan --data-format".
+This only applies to --index-file and --index-tree.
 * `-i | --interval INTERVAL`: Specifies that indexes should be chunked into files by INTERVAL, which is either "hour" or "day".
-This is only supported when -R is used.
+This is only supported for "index-tree" and "rollup-tree".
 The default is "hour".
 * `-s | --source hour`: Specifies that the underlying data for the index should come from hourly indexes instead of the raw data files, which is useful to build daily indexes more efficiently.
+This only applies to rollup-tree.

 To specify the time resolution of each index file, you specify your own "timestamp" column.
 For example, specifying column